stefansundin/bottlerocket-bootstrap-associate-eip/README.md

 echo '{"Filters":[{"Name":"tag:Pool","Values":["ecs"]}]}' | base64
 ```

+> [!WARNING]
-**⚠️ When `Filters` is used, the program will try to pick an unallocated EIP at random.
+> When `Filters` is used, the program will try to pick an unallocated EIP at random.
 If all the EIPs are in use then one will be chosen at random anyway.
-Set `AllowReassociation` to `false` to exit with an error instead. ⚠️**
+Set `AllowReassociation` to `false` to exit with an error instead.

 You can specify an empty array to have the program pick any EIP in the account: